Combining Prior Knowledge and Data for Robust Controller Design: Numerical examples

 \section{Numerical examples}

 In this section, we showcase the potential of our framework with two numerical examples.
-First, we explore the influence of different forms of prior knowledge, disturbance multipliers, and data parameters on the resulting closed-loop performance (Sections~\ref{subsec:ex_H2} and~\ref{subsec:ex_H2_multipliers}).
-Next, in Section~\ref{subsec:ex_Hinf}, we exploit the possibility of including prior knowledge to perform data-driven $\mathcal{H}_{\infty}$-loop-shaping for a realistic satellite system.
+First, we explore the influence of different forms of prior knowledge, disturbance multipliers, and data parameters on the closed-loop performance (Sections~\ref{subsec:ex_H2} and~\ref{subsec:ex_H2_multipliers}).
+Next, in Section~\ref{subsec:ex_Hinf}, we exploit the possibility of including prior knowledge to perform data-driven $\mathcal{H}_{\infty}$-loop-shaping for the satellite system in Example~\ref{ex:introduction}.